AccountsTransactions

 - How jobs are labelled: Jobs are displayed by address, which is usually the quickest way to identify the right one in the field.

-- Back-fills the customer: If you select a job first, the form links the matching customer automatically.
+- Back-fills the customer: As soon as you select a job, the form links the matching customer automatically.

 Invoice Selector

-- Appears once a customer is selected: The invoice field only becomes practical when Work Planner already knows which customer it should search under.
+- Appears once a job is selected: The invoice field only becomes practical when Work Planner already knows the customer through that job.

-- Clears on customer change: If you switch the customer later, the invoice link is removed so the transaction cannot stay tied to the wrong account.
+- Clears on job change: If you switch the job later, the invoice link is removed so the transaction cannot stay tied to the wrong account.

 - Use it only when the ledger line belongs to one invoice: Leave it empty for general account movement that is not invoice-specific.